ackwolver335/Java-Coder/README.md

 }
 ```

-Note : Further Explanation is been given in the code file above with name "var1.java".
+Note : Proper code is given on [var1.java](https://github.com/ackwolver335/Java-Coder/blob/main/var1.java) Click to go on it.

 ## Wrapper Class